 Emily is a graduate of Story Yoga’s 200-hour YTT.
 She spent basically her entire adolescence as a benchwarmer in every sport so, naturally, she had quite the aversion to physical exercise.
 Yoga, however, allowed her to explore her physical capabilities in a playful, yet profound way.
 Her asana practice naturally led to avid exploration of yogic philosophy, Ayurveda, and multi-dimensional healing that gradually forged a path to recovery from years of addiction.
 She strives to share the same comfort and relief she found in yoga with her students while allowing them to explore their potential and, ultimately, to learn to trust in their own innate wisdom.

-Valerie is a current student in Story Yoga's 200-Hour Yoga Teacher Training, and is looking forward to graduating at the end of April.
+Valerie is a gradute of Story Yoga's 200-Hour Yoga Teacher Training.
 She also recently completed her Level I Reiki Training.

 In the last year, yoga has been an essential part of her eating disorder recovery and in helping to calm her anxiety.
 She has really deepened her practice, exploring the different ways she can use yoga in her life.
 It was through moving her body and connecting with her breath, that she has started to cultivate a deep and love and acceptance of herself.